 “How likely is it that this case — in its entirety — is the product of deliberate fabrication, extreme exaggeration, commercial promotion, or modern folklore rather than a genuine anomalous phenomenon?”

 Unlike subjective scores used elsewhere, the HCR focuses solely on evidential integrity and historical authenticity.
-It gives researchers, investigators, and serious readers an immediate, at-a-glance credibility assessment grounded in verifiable documentation and red-flag analysis.
+It gives researchers, investigators, and our readers an immediate, at-a-glance credibility assessment grounded in verifiable documentation and red-flag analysis.

 HCR Scale